On Tuesday, June 16, Hurtigruten became the world's first ocean cruise line to resume passenger shipping operations following the COVID lockdown.

 Hurtigruten is launching its new cruise program in January and deploying Finnmarken, which will be rebuilt as Otto Sverdrup, to sail from Hamburg, Germany on a couple of different summer and winter itineraries to the North Cape and back.

-MS Trollfjord will offer the expedition cruises departing from Bergen, Norway.
+MS Trollfjord will offer expeditions departing from Bergen.